-In order to show that starting an enterprise or a social initiative is feasible, an initial activity for this phase would be for the SIH trainers to research, collect and showcase successful civil initiatives and persons (active campaigners of a cause) especially those embedding social innovation into their work.
-A good idea would be to include the intergenerational element into this kind of workshop, as well as inviting a successful civil society initiative to talk to your SIH participants in order to inspire them.
+In order to show that starting a social enterprise is feasible, an initial activity for this phase would be for the SIH trainers to research, collect and showcase successful social entrepreneurs, especially those embedding social innovation into their work.
+A good idea would be to include the intergenerational element into this kind of workshop, as well as inviting successful social entrepreneurs to talk to SIH participants in order to inspire them.
 This step is of crucial importance.
 SIHs have to organize an interesting and inspiring event, in order to ensure that current participants take an active role in the entirety of the 6month support programme.